SonOfThunderr/Mapamundi-interactivo/README.md

 ### How do I get set up? ###

 * Download all files and folders into one folder
-* All URLs included in the code, so no config is necessary
+* All URLs included in the code are relative ULRs, so no config is necessary
 * Boot the index.html file on your chosen browser

 ### Contribution guidelines ###